WhereWeCanShare/python-flask-boilerplate/README.md

 - rename `nameyourapp` according to your project.
 - update and develop source code.
 - If you use `pipenv`, you can just `$ pipenv install` all basic library will be installed.
+- In the development environment, you can run `flask run` to start your app.

 ## Explanation
 - `wsgi.py` will be the entry point for the production environment.